NY, US · AI law tracker

 NY Bill S9381 Proposes Chatbot Liability for Harmful Information

-New York Bill S9381 introduces potential liability for chatbots providing harmful or incorrect information, leading to user loss [1].
+New York Senate Bill S9381 introduces potential liability for chatbot-generated content causing user harm.

-Deadline: No fixed deadline — currently in committee.
+Deadline: No fixed deadline — currently in committee review.

 Primary source →